 - Team development – how to build teamwork and develop team effectiveness in your workgroup

 - Mental toughness – developing the ability to persevere when facing difficult situations by controlling your thoughts

 - Peak performance tips – peak performance is not about comparing yourself to others; it is about doing what it takes to perform to your own best

 The development of your management skills is an on-going process.
 As you identify ways of improving your management capability, be careful that you don’t try to change too much too quickly in yourself.

-Gradual, steady and consistent development of your management skills with the application of one new idea at a time - this will more likely lead to sustained change and improvement in the results you deliver as a manager.
+Gradual, steady and consistent development of your management skills with the implementation of one new idea at a time – this will more likely lead to sustained change and improvement in the results you deliver as a manager.